mikedice/electron-typescript-starter/readme.md

 * In VSCode command+shift+B to build.
 The output goes into the 'app' subdirectory.
 * In VSCode you can start the debugger now and launch the app under the debugger

 Thats all I have so far.
-Hope it helps
+Hope it helps!

 Mike (mikedice417@hotmail.com)